 Social customs in Myanmar

-As is the case in most Southeast Asian countries, respecting elders and saving face are important in Myanmar.
-New arrivals should slightly bow their heads when passing an elder to show respect.
-They should also avoid confronting or embarrassing their Burmese counterparts in public, as this could cause them to lose face.
+As is the case in most Southeast Asian countries, respecting elders and saving face is important in Myanmar.
+Slightly bow your head when passing an elder to show respect.
+Also, avoid situations that could confront or embarrass your Burmese counterparts in public, as this could cause them to lose face.

 Politics in Myanmar

 Politics is a sensitive topic that is best avoided in Myanmar.
 Interethnic and religious conflicts are particularly delicate subjects, especially since the Rohingya conflict and the 2021 military coup.
-Some parts of the country remain under rebel control and despite talks of holding democratic elections, the political situation in Myanmar is volatile.
-New arrivals should steer clear from demonstrations and political conversations to stay safe.
+Steer clear of demonstrations and political conversations to stay safe.

 Expat Health Insurance